rantifamilusi/NotifyBC/docs/src/docs/getting-started/index.md

     are not yet released.</p>
 </div>

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please [file an issue](https://github.com/{{ site.repository }}/issues/new) and we’ll see about including it in this guide.
+If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please <a target="_blank" rel="noopener noreferrer" :href="'https://github.com/'+$site.themeConfig.repo+'/issues/new'">file an issue</a> and we’ll see about including it in this guide.